joshayoung/joshayoung_website/src/pages/me.md

-import PodcastList from "../components/podcast-list";
+import PodcastOutput from '../output/podcast-output';
-import GreatPodcastList from "../components/great-podcast-list";
+import PodcastRecommendOutput from '../output/podcast-recommended-output';
-import BooksList from "../components/books-list";
+import BooksOutput from '../output/books-output';
-import BooksRecommendedList from "../components/books-recommended-list";
+import BooksRecommendedOutput from '../output/books-recommended-output';

 # About Me